frederic-perez/AmE-dictionary/data/dictionary.md

 __fulfilling__
 __fulfillment__ _n_ :pencil2:
 __fulgent__ _adj_ Shining brilliantly; radiant.
+__full circle__ _adv_ Back to an original state or position.
+Often used in the phrase “come/go full circle.” _I started out as an excellent student, and now that my grades are starting to improve again, I feel like I’ve come full circle._
 __full nelson__ _n_ A wrestling hold in which the holder puts both arms under the opponent’s arms and exerts pressure on the back of the neck (illegal in amateur wrestling).
 __full-blown__
 __full-bodied__ _adj_ :two::hammer: